Sample farewell speech for university, school, and colleges, special schools, special educational institutes, and special training centers.

 Farewell Speech Sample

-Many people spend their whole lives wondering what their purpose in life is, whether they have a greater calling, something bigger than themselves or not.
-We may still not be a 100% sure as to what our mission is, but what we do know for sure is that the time we’ve spent here was part of our ultimate mission or goal of life.
-We have helped the children reach their fullest potential, found a way to comfort and calm them, battled on behalf of their rights, making everyday of our working lives a form of a personal crusade.
+Many people spend their whole lives wondering what their purpose in life is, whether they have a greater calling, something bigger than themselves, or not.
+We may still not be 100% sure what our mission is, but what we do know for sure is that the time we’ve spent here was part of our ultimate mission or goal of life.
+We have helped the children reach their fullest potential, found a way to comfort, calm them, battled on behalf of their rights, making every day of our working lives a form of a personal crusade.

-Maybe at one time, we were probably at the bottom of the chart, but with time we passed the first percentile, then the 5th; growing a little steadier, then the 10th; growing a little stronger.
-Somewhere around the 50th, 60th percentile we found acceptance of the children’s debilities and were able to enjoy their unique gifts.
-As we grew in knowledge of and advocacy for their special needs we also grew in patience, tolerance and spirituality.
+Maybe at one time, we were probably at the bottom of the chart, but with time we passed the first percentile, then the 5th, growing a little steadier, then the 10th, growing a little stronger.
+Finally, somewhere around the 50th, 60th percentile, we found acceptance of the children’s debilities and were able to enjoy their unique gifts.
+As we grew in knowledge of and advocacy for their special needs, we also grew in patience, tolerance, and spirituality.